prateeksharma1809/prateeksharma1809/README.md

 - Architected backend with **FastAPI, PostgreSQL, Supabase** and an **iOS app with React Native & Expo**, deployed via **AWS ECS + Docker + ALB + IAM**.
 - Built scalable APIs, automated insights, and set engineering best practices.

-**Software Developer - Intern** at Tilaverse Inc
+**Software Development Lead (Intern) – Tilaverse Inc.**
 _NY, USA | May 2024 – Aug 2024_
- - Led a software development team and coordinated with management to align goals, achieving a 30% improvement in project delivery times.
-Communicated effectively across teams to synchronize workflows and ensure cohesive project execution.
+- Directed a team of 4 developers, delivering a **Django + React microservices platform on AWS**, improving system performance by 25%.
- - Contributed to the planning and development of a new product, proposing a modern tech stack (ReactJS with TypeScript, Node.js, MongoDB, PostgreSQL, and Python with Django) that enhanced performance and scalability, leading to a 25% increase in development efficiency.
+- Containerized apps with Docker and designed secure communication using JWT & REST APIs.
- - Updated the main website to use PHP as a backend, increasing interactivity and data processing capabilities by 40%.
-Implemented Docker for seamless deployment, and collaborated with DevOps to ensure a robust CICD pipeline.
+- Collaborated with DevOps and Data Science teams to streamline service integration.

-**Advanced Software Developer** at Amdocs
+**Advanced Software Developer - Amdocs.**
 _Pune, India | Nov 2018 – May 2022_
 - Spearheaded the development and deployment of innovative microservices for product price discovery.
 - Developed accessible, responsive, and functional user interfaces using HTML/CSS/React JS.
 - Led the technical assessment and recruitment, enhancing team proficiency.

-**Software Developer and Tester (Data Analytics and Automation)** at Infosys
+**Software Developer and Tester (Data Analytics and Automation) - Infosys**
 _Pune, India | Jan 2016 – Nov 2018_
 - Utilized SQL, MySQL, and Oracle SQL for data manipulation and extraction.
 - Engineered a Java application to automate quality assurance processes.
 - Optimized data handling procedures for extensive datasets.

-**Systems Engineer** at Infosys
+**Systems Engineer - Infosys**
 _Mysore, India | Aug 2015 – Jan 2016_
 - Conducted comprehensive analysis of training program effectiveness.
 - Collaborated with cross-functional teams to integrate new technologies.